 Can you swim at Manasota Key?

-Yes, it is possible to swim at all the beaches on Manasota Key.
+Yes, swimming at all the beaches on Manasota Key is possible.

 Manasota Key Must Haves

 Paradise beaches are rare nowadays, and no one likes to share their secret beaches.
-Perhaps why Manasota Key is best known by those from the north vs. Floridians.
-This said, if you’ve never visited Manasota Key it should be on your list of weekends away in Florida!
+Perhaps that is why Manasota Key is best known by those from the north vs. Floridians.
+If you’ve never visited Manasota Key, it should be on your list of weekends away in Florida!